 There are many different kinds of governance, all of which work together to ensure a governed and compliant environment end-to-end.
 But for now, we’re going to focus on three specific types:

-When we talk about container and content governance, we’re talking about what controls you can manage in Office 365 and what level they’re applied to.
+When we talk about container and content governance, we’re talking about what controls you can manage in Microsoft 365 and what level they’re applied to.

 Container and content governance best practices can be broken down into the following tactics: